FDLE Warrant Search

 Checking for Outstanding Warrants on a Suspect

-If a law enforcement officer performs a check for outstanding warrants on a suspect, the officer will use the FCIC/NCIC criminal history check to find any unrelated outstanding warrant in the same jurisdiction.
+If a law enforcement officer performs a check for outstanding warrants on a suspect or “wanted person,” then the officer will use the FCIC/NCIC criminal history check to find any unrelated outstanding warrant in the same jurisdiction.

 Frequently Asked Questions about Warrants